- THE DECISION TO DIVORCE

 Spouses can either reach an agreement concerning the division of property or allow a judge to make the decision after the attorneys present evidence on the relevant issues.
 In either event, the division is almost always final and cannot be modified.

-Most property acquired during a marriage is considered marital property regardless of how it is titled and is subject to division.
-However, a spouse generally will be awarded property that spouse brought into the marriage, inherited, or received as a gift, if the property has been kept separate from marital property.
+Most property acquired during a marriage is considered marital property regardless of how it is titled, and is therefore subject to division.
+However, a spouse generally will be awarded property that that spouse brought into the marriage, inherited, or received as a gift, as long as that property has been kept separate from marital property.
 An experienced attorney can identify such property and also determine whether other legal considerations make it likely one spouse will be awarded an amount in excess of 50% of an asset’s value.
-Joint and individual debts need to be identified and responsibility for payment assigned.
+Joint and individual debts need to be identified, and responsibility for payment assigned.

-In high-asset cases, when the stakes are the highest, a person has the greatest need for a skilled attorney.
+A person has the greatest need for a skilled attorney in high-assets cases.
 Valuation of assets, pension and retirement benefit plans, discovery of hidden assets, tax consequences and premarital agreements all present traps for inexperienced attorneys.
 An experienced attorney can guide a client through this maze.
+Sarnacki Law Firm in Grand Rapids has the experience and expertise to help you with your high-assets divorce.

 In determining property issues, the court considers any prior enforceable agreement (e.g., a prenuptial agreement), the particular assets forming the marital estate, the existence of any separate property, and the valuation of the property and debts.